cu/silicon/README.md

 ## Pre-requisites

-This project requires Python 3.9 or greater and either `npm` or docker to install the third-party Javascript and CSS static resources.
+This project requires Python 3.9 or greater.
 On a Debian/Ubuntu system, that means the following packages:

 * `python3`
 * `python3-pip` (unless installed via other means)
 * `python3-dev`
 * `python3-venv`
-* `npm` (or `docker`)
+* `npm` (or `docker`) (optional to enable CodeMirror editor)

 ## Installation for development or local use